Chon-Ji Pattern – Instructor Preview & Insights

 Where can I watch a full breakdown?

-Normally inside the Premium Members area – for this pattern we have published the full video above.
+Normally inside the Premium Members area – see links below.

 More TKD Patterns and Resources